fugu-chop/launch_school/daily_logs/10_daily_log_jun2021.md

 __*Thoughts*__<br/>
 The app design is quite tricky.
 I'm not in a position where I'm clear about how the app looks as a finished product, and thus not sure whether certain methods will be useful, and whether they should be handled within the routing or application code.

+##### 09/06/21 (Wed)
+__*Concepts covered*__<br/>
+- LS175 - Optional Projects
+  - Contact List
+- LS180 - Database Foundations
+  - Revision
+  - Creating and Viewing Tables and Databases

+__*Time spent*__<br/>
+130 minutes

+__*Thoughts*__<br/>
+Did some revision of the Database Foundations material.
+It's not too bad - I have the underlying knowledge of SQL, it's more to do with conceptual terms, like DDL, DML, etc, as well as the syntax for `psql` and commands from the console.
+My app development continues - I think I have a decent implementation for displaying contacts (it ended up just being a getter method that returns a hash), but filtering a nested hash whilst retaining the ids from the top level is a little tricky.